Forge Home

 cassandra.initial_token: ~

-Cassandra 4.0 JVM setup
+Cassandra 4.0 and later JVM setup

 cassandra::jvm_option_sets: